Before exploring the concept of differences between text placeholders and text boxes, let us start with these thoughts:

-- Launch PowerPoint 2016, and create a Blank Presentation as shown in Figure 2.
+- Launch PowerPoint 365 for Mac to start with a single slide as shown in Figure 2.

 Figure 3: Text typed within the Text Placeholders

-- Now, access the View tab of the Ribbon and click the Outline View button, as shown highlighted in red within Figure 4.
+- Now, access the View tab of the Ribbon (highlighted in blue within Figure 4) and click the Outline View button, as shown highlighted in red within Figure 4.

 Figure 4: Outline View button